ajayganguja/AjayGanguja/README.md

 ✈️ I love traveling too.

--  Completed 2 internships at Full Stack Developer Position
+# 🏅 Achievements

+- 🏆 Seller Two at Fiverr
 - ✅ Have 4 Year of work experience in software industry
-- 🔭 I’m currently working on Freelancing ( Fiverr, Upwork )
+- 🥇 Winner of Coding Competition at NED (March 2020)
 - 🌱 Experimenting with Ethereum Blockchain
 - 👯 Interested in Open Source, Cloud Technology, Blockchain and AI
 - 🤔 Exploring latest technologies and developing useful web apps